Skip to main content

 Nothing happens without your understanding.
 Your dentist describes each step before doing it, including what you may feel and roughly how long it will take.
 There are no surprises.

 Understanding your options.
-From calm support to deeper relaxation.
+From supportive care to deeper relaxation.

-There is no single approach to managing dental anxiety — what works best depends on your individual level of anxiety, your medical history, and the treatment involved.
-Suitability for any sedation option is assessed at consultation.
+There is no single approach to helping patients feel more comfortable during dental treatment.
+The most suitable option depends on your individual needs, medical history, and the treatment involved.
+Suitability for any sedation option is assessed during your consultation.

 Supportive Care